adam12/roda-live_reload/README.md

 Live Reloading mechanism may not work with Webrick.
 Tested with Puma.

+A new SIGINT trap is set per request, possibly bulldozing any previously set SIGINT.
+This may not be an issue for most, but it's something to be aware of.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/adam12/roda-live_reload.